yonseivnl/se-cff/README.md

 ### Pre-trained model
 :gear: You can download pre-trained model from [here](https://drive.google.com/file/d/14_tmyMsXkd1H_0LWWe8GOXa_86OjsboG/view?usp=sharing)

+## What is not ready yet
+Some modules introduced in the paper are not ready yet.
+We will update it soon.
+- Intensity image pre-processing code.
+- E+I Model code.
+- E+I train & test code.
+- Future event distillation code.

 ## Benchmark website
 The [DSEC website](https://dsec.ifi.uzh.ch) holds the benchmarks and competitions.